masterpointio/github-action-trunk-upgrade/README.md

 A reusable GitHub Action for automated [Trunk](https://trunk.io) upgrades with status check handling and auto-merge.

 This action automates the process of keeping your Trunk configuration up-to-date by creating pull requests for upgrades and automatically merging them after status checks pass.
-It follows security best practices with dual-token authentication and only waits for required status checks, avoiding unnecessary delays from optional checks.
+It follows security best practices with a two-token setup and only waits for required status checks, avoiding unnecessary delays from optional checks.

 ## Usage

 ### Prerequisites

 - GitHub repository with Trunk configuration
-- Personal Access Token (required)
+- Personal Access Token from a code owner or team member (required)
 - GitHub App credentials (recommended for enhanced performance and security)
 - Repository permissions: `contents: write` and `pull-requests: write`